Jack Charlton: Sheffield Wednesday

-Charlton's major acquisition for the 1979–80 campaign was signing Yugoslavia international midfielder Ante Miročević for a £200,0000 fee from FK Budućnost Podgorica.
+Charlton's major acquisition for the 1979–80 campaign was signing Yugoslavia international midfielder Ante Miročević for a £200,000 fee from FK Budućnost Podgorica.
 Miročević proved unable to handle the British winter but otherwise added flair to the team in fairer weather.
-Wednesday went on to secure promotion with a third-place finish and Curran finished as the division's top-scorer.
+Wednesday went on to secure promotion with a third-place finish, and Curran finished as the division's top-scorer.

 As the 1980–81 season came around Wednesday had young talent such as Mark Smith, Kevin Taylor, Peter Shirtliff and Mel Sterland breaking into the first team.
 The club were comfortable in the Second Division, finishing in tenth position.

-Wednesday pushed for promotion in the 1981–82 season but ended just one place and one point outside the promotion places and would have actually been promoted under the old two points for a win system that was replaced by the three points for a win system at the beginning of the campaign.
+Wednesday pushed for promotion in the 1981–82 season, but it ended just one place and one point outside the promotion places and would have been promoted under the old two points for a win system that was replaced by the three points for a win system at the beginning of the campaign.

-In building for the 1982–83 campaign, Charlton signed experienced defender Mick Lyons from Everton and by Christmas Wednesday were top of the table.
-The club had a limited squad and successful cup runs took their toll, as did injuries to McCulloch and Brian Hornsby as they drifted down to sixth place by the close of the season.
+In building for the 1982–83 campaign, Charlton signed experienced defender Mick Lyons from Everton, and by Christmas Wednesday were top of the table.
+The club had a limited squad, and successful cup runs took their toll, as did injuries to McCulloch and Brian Hornsby as they drifted down to sixth place by the close of the season.
 They reached the semi-finals of the FA Cup, losing 2–1 to Brighton & Hove Albion at Highbury with key defender Ian Bailey out with a broken leg sustained the previous week.
 Charlton announced his departure from Hillsborough in May 1983 despite pleas from the directors for him to stay.

 In March 1984, Malcolm Allison left Middlesbrough and Charlton agreed to manage the club until the end of the 1983–84 to help steer the club away from the Second Division relegation zone.
 He was unpaid except for expenses and only took the job as a favour to his friend Mike McCullagh, who was the club's chairman.
 Middlesbrough ended the season in 17th place, seven points clear of the relegation zone.